eead-csic-compbio/scripting_linux_shell/session0.md

 ### Disabling screen saving

 Something which could be useful also is disabling shutting down the screen after some inactivity.
-To do this, go again to *Settings*, on the left menu click on *Power*, and under *Power Saving*, *Blank Screen* choose *Never*.
+To do this, go again to **Settings**, on the left menu click on **Power**, and under **Power Saving**, **Blank Screen**, choose **Never**.

 ### Guest Additions

-It is recommended also to install the Guest Additions (check if they are already installed, because the *osboxes.org* distribution should have it already), and check the VirtualBox options under the *Devices* menu, to share the clipboard.
+It is recommended also to install the Guest Additions.
+If you installed the *osboxes.org* VM they should be already installed.
+If the Guest Additions are installed, you should be able to toggle the options to share the clipboard between the guest and the host OS, which are under the **Devices** menu.

 ### The VirtualBox Host key

 Also, it is important to explain how to use the *Host key*.
-This key can be pressed when within the virtual OS, to recover the keyboard and mouse control for the host OS, and also to activate some options.
-You can check which is your current *Host key* on the group of icons to the bottom right of the window of the virtual OS.
-One example of its use, press *Host key+F* to go full screen.
+This key can be pressed when within the guest OS, to recover the keyboard and mouse control to the host OS, and also to activate some options.
+The *Host key* is configurable, but it is usually assigned by default to keys like the *Windows key*, *left Shift*, *left Alt*, *left Ctrl*, or similar.
+You can check which is your current *Host key* on the group of icons to the bottom right of the window of the guest OS.
+One example of its use: press *Host key+F* to go full screen.

 ## Ubuntu embedded in Windows 10